fbpx

 3. Changing Social Abilities

 When combined with memory loss and thought process challenges, a change in social ability is cause for concern.
-Symptoms of one of these important warning signs include:
+Symptoms of one of these important dementia warning signs include:

 • Sudden paranoia or suspicion about the motives of others